MODEL PORTFOLIO

 Risk & Catalysts

-• We see a meaningful impact to the Thai economy from potential US tariffs, with ripple effects in the form of lower bank NIMs (as more rate cuts come through to support growth) and higher credit costs than earlier guided for this year.
-Moody’s also downgraded its rating outlook on the Thailand sovereign, and consequently the Thai banks including KBANK, to negative on 29 April 2025, citing increased risks to Thailand’s economic and fiscal strength, partly due to the potential impact of new US tariffs.
+• Thai economic growth is expected to slowdown this year from US tariffs.
+Ripple effects are in the form of lower bank NIMs as more BOT rate cuts come through to support growth, and credit costs remaining relatively elevated.
+Moody’s and Fitch have downgraded their rating outlook on the Thailand sovereign (and consequently the Thai banks including BBL at Moody’s, which it currently rates in line with the sovereign) to negative in April and September 2025 respectively on increased risks to Thailand’s economic and fiscal strength.

 Key Metric